OpenINF/wg-a-team/README.md

 <!-- Homepage modeled after https://wiki.mozilla.org/EngineeringProductivity -->

-> **Note**:
-> As of 2023/02/14, the Engineering Productivity group, a.k.a. the A-Team, is
+> **Note**: As of 2023/02/14, the Engineering Productivity group, a.k.a. the
-> no longer a discrete team.
-Its operations are split between the new Product
+> A-Team, is no longer a discrete team.
+Its operations are split between the new
-> Integrity WG meta-team and Engineering Operations.
-For now, many discussions
+> Product Integrity WG meta-team and Engineering Operations.
+For now, many
-> around the test and automation work that was formerly under Engineering
+> discussions around the test and automation work that was formerly under
-> Productivity may continue in Matrix channels.
+> Engineering Productivity may continue in Matrix channels.

 # The Engineering Productivity Team

 Welcome to the homepage of the Engineering Productivity group (called “the A-Team” for nostalgic reasons).
-Although formerly known as the Automation and Tools team, we sometimes still use the nickname “A-Team”, and you'll see A-Team references scattered around our codebases.
+Although formerly known as the Automation and Tools team, we sometimes still use the nickname “A-Team”, and you’ll see A-Team references scattered around our codebases.

 We’re a group of programmers who develop and support a wide range of services, tools, and automation that serve the engineering teams at OpenINF, with a